artsmia/artstories.md/stories/series-premiere.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_280.jpg)
 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_4000201.jpg)

 Monet painted grainstacks from 1888 to 1891, his first deliberate series.
-He would return to this episodic approach again and again with other subjects: poplar trees, the Rouen Cathedral, mornings on the Seine river, Houses of Parliament, and his garden at Giverny—the largest series by far, famously featuring the bridge and water lilies.
+He would return to this episodic approach again and again with other subjects: poplar trees, the Rouen Cathedral, mornings on the Seine River, Houses of Parliament, and his garden at Giverny—the largest series by far, famously featuring the bridge and water lilies.
 Returning to the same scene, he could reveal variations—of light, weather, and seasons—and capture the ever-changing nature of nature.

 ---